 *Wadduda blood today

 I have now officially become infatuated with the desert-bred mare *Wadduda.
-I am reading and re-reading everything I can find about the mare and her famous descendants (Hanad, Antez, Jadaan, Caravan, Dhareb, Bint Sahara, Bint Sedjur, etc) squinting at fuzzy old photographs, and obsessively making notecards like I used to do know when I was ten.
-The pedigree geek in me in up big time, and I love it.
+I am reading and re-reading everything I can find about the mare and her famous descendants (Hanad, Antez, Jadaan, Caravan, Dhareb, Bint Sahara, Bint Sedjur, etc) squinting at fuzzy old photographs, and obsessively making notecards like I used to do when I was ten years old.
+The pedigree geek in me in back big time, and I am loving it.

 In 1970 when I got my hands on Homer Davenport’s book My Quest of the Arab Horse, I was fascinated by his description of Wadduda when he first rode her into the desert.
 The way he described her behavior, her keen instincts and her super ability to sense what the rider could only guess was a defining moment for me.
 Shortly afterward when i went riding my wife’s chestnut half Arab mare into new territory, I now understood the “Arab horse” in her.
 Her sire, El Quwadi was 50% Davenport with 3 crosses to Wadduda coming from both sides of his pedigree.
 She would stop at times and scan the horizon with her eyes and ears and evaluate her surroundings before moving on into new territory, just like Wadduda.
 She did it in a way that you knew she was in command of her fate regardless of the rider.
 Up to that point I had never known a horse like that.
 Somehow that became a defining moment for me that told me I would be involved with Arabian horses for the rest of my life.